BibiSp/robins-pets/blossom.md

 Lived to be 14 years old.

-Liked to eat apples and almonds and biscuits.
+Liked to eat apples and almonds and milkbones.